-Bears Say David Whiston, CFA, CPA, CFE, Sector Strategist, 23 Oct 2020
+Bears Say David Whiston, CFA, CPA, CFE, Sector Strategist, 1 Mar 2021

 - ► Cameras could replace Gentex's mirrors, if regulators throughout the world allowed it.
 We don't think this is a likely threat, at least not anytime in the near future in very large volume. - ► Gentex hoards cash but has made good effort to buy back stock while increasing its dividend.
-A higher dividend would give shareholders--instead of management--more control in allocating excess capital. - As auto-dimming mirrors become available on more vehicle models, OEMs may want to lower their own costs by pressuring Gentex to reduce prices, or by supporting emerging competitors.
+A higher dividend would give shareholders--instead of management--more control in allocating excess capital. - ► As auto-dimming mirrors become available on more vehicle models, OEMs may want to lower their own costs by pressuring Gentex to reduce prices, or by supporting emerging competitors.

-Economic Moat David Whiston, CFA, CPA, CFE, Sector Strategist, 23 Oct 2020
+Economic Moat David Whiston, CFA, CPA, CFE, Sector Strategist, 1 Mar 2021 over to Magna Mirrors.

 Gentex's cost advantage from economies of scale, its customers' switching costs, and intangible assets give the firm a narrow moat.
-Patents, innovations such as SmartBeam, and a consistent world-class
+Patents, innovations such as SmartBeam, and a consistent world-class manufacturing process have let the firm increase its auto-dimming mirror share to 94%.
+We see this as